jamesdschmidt/jamesdschmidt.github.io/what-i-use.md

 For work I use a 2017 15" **MacBook Pro** (16 GB RAM, 250 GB SSD).
 I dock it to my home setup when working from home.

 I'm a hold out with my **iPhone 6s Plus** (128 GB).
 I really do like the headphones jack.
 A few years ago I had the battery replaced but Apple failed to assemble the flash and camera properly when I got it back.
 They replaced my phone.
-I don't see that kind of customer service elsewhere.
+I don't get that kind of customer service anywhere else.

 ## Software